Antisemitism in Christianity: Early differences between Christianity and Judaism

-Issues arising from the New Testament
+Issues which Judaism has with the New Testament

 Jesus as the Messiah

-In Judaism, Jesus was not recognized as the Messiah, which Christians interpreted as His rejection, as a failed Jewish Messiah claimant and a false prophet.
-However, since Jews traditionally believe that the messiah has not yet come and the Messianic Age is not yet present, the total rejection of Jesus as either the messiah or a deity has never been a central issue in Judaism.
+In Judaism, Jesus is not recognized as the Messiah and is viewed as one of many failed Jewish Messiah claimants and a false prophet.
+In Judaism, the belief is that the arrival of the prophesied Messianic Age is contingent upon the coming of the Messiah.
+Consequently, the comprehensive rejection of Jesus as either the Messiah or a divine figure has not been a pivotal concern within Jewish theological discourse.